ivop/saprtools/README.md

 Tools for creating or manipulating Atari 8-bit SAP-R files.

-Binary releases for Windows and Linux are [here](https://github.com/ivop/saprtools/releases).
+Binary releases for Linux, Windows, and macOS are [here](https://github.com/ivop/saprtools/releases).

 ### Contents